*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

 Zaragoza is the fifth largest city in Spain, yet it wasn’t even on our radar during an entire 10-day road trip from Switzerland.
 How is that even possible?
 We realized after visiting the city how super cool it is and how much it really flies under the radar for most tourists.
-If you do happen to have a chance to visit, we put together a little list of the best spots not to miss during a day-trip to Zaragoza.
+If you do happen to have a chance to visit, we put together a little list of a few of our favorite things to do in Zaragoza, Spain – and one terrifying thing to avoid.

-For those feeling particularly adventurous, you’re welcome to use our custom map at the end of the post for inspiration for your own DIY European road trip.
+For those feeling particularly adventurous, you’re welcome to use our custom map for your own DIY European road trip.

 I didn’t really want to leave Spain, ever, and I half-heartedly stuffed clothes back in my luggage.